 SEC.
-3. The management and control of the said College and the care and preservation of all its property shall be vested in a board of trustees to be composed of the Board of Agriculture of North Carolina, and five other persons who shall be appointed by the Governor, by and with the consent of the Senate, who shall have power to appoint its President, instructors, and as many other officers or servants as to them shall appear necessary and proper; and shall fix their salaries and prescribe their duties; they shall also prescribe rules for the management and preservation of good order and morals at the said College, as are usually made in such institutions, and are not inconsistent with the Constitution and laws of the State; have charge of the disbursements of its funds, and have general and entire supervision of the establishment and maintenance of the said College.
-And the President and instructors in the said College, by and with the consent of the said board of trustees, shall have the power of conferring such certificates of proficiency, or marks of merit, as are usually conferred by such colleges: Provided, that the board of trustees shall be composed half of each political party.
+3. The management and control of the said College and the care and preservation of all its property shall be vested in a board of trustees to be composed of the Board of Agriculture of North Carolina, and five other persons who shall be appointed by the Governor, by and with the consent of the Senate, who shall have power to appoint its President, instructors, and as many other officers or servants as to them shall appear necessary and proper; and shall fix their salaries and prescribe their duties : they shall also prescribe rules for the management and preservation of good order and morals at the said College, as are usually made in such institutions, and are not inconsistent with the Constitution and laws of the State; have charge of the disbursements of its funds, and have general and entire supervision of the establishment and maintenance of the said College.
+And the President and instructors in the said College, by and with the consent of the said board of trustees, shall have the power of conferring such certificates of proficiency, or marks of merit, as are usually conferred by such colleges : Provided, that the board of trustees shall be composed half of each political party.

 SEC.
-4. The certificate of indebtedness of this State for one hundred and twenty-five thousand dollars, issued for the principal of the Land

-Scrip Fund to the trustees of the University of North Carolina, and bearing interest at six per cent, per annum, shall be transferred, on the thirtieth day of June, eighteen hundred and eighty-eight, or as soon thereafter as it shall appear that the Agricultural and Mechanical College is ready to receive the interest on the Land Scrip Fund, and that the principal of the fund will not in any way be compromised by such a transfer to the said board of trostees for the benefit of the said North Carolina College of Agriculture and Mechanic Arts, and the interest thereon shall thereafter be paid to them by the Treasurer, semi-annually, on the first day of July and January in each year, for the purpose of aiding in the support of the said College in accordance with the provisions of the act of Congress, approved July 2a, 1856, entitled "Au act donating public lands to the several States and Territories which may provide colleges for the benefit of agriculture and the mechanic arts."
+4. The certificate of indebtedness of this State for one hundred and twenty-five thousand dollars, issued for the principal of the Land Serip Fund to the trastess of the University of North Carolina, and bearing interset is size per care, per annum, shall be transferred, on the thirtieth day of June, eighteen hundred and eighty-right, or as soon thereafter as it shall appear that the Agricolutural and Mechanical College is ready to receive the interset on the Land Serip Fund, and that the principal of the fund will not in any way be compromised by such a transfer to the said board of trastees for the benefit of the said North Carolina College of Agricoluture and Mechanic Arts, and the interest thereon shall thereafter be paid to them by the Treasurer, semi-annually, on the first day of Jaly and January in each year, for the purpose of aiding in the support of the said 2010ge in accordance with the provisions of the act of Congress, approved July al, 1855, entitled "An act domaking public lands to the several States and Territories which may provide colleges for the benefit of agriculture and the mechanic arts,"

-SRc.
-5. That the Directors of the North Carolina State Penitentiary shall be required to furnish all brick and stone requisite for the erection of the necessary buildings of the said College, and to furnish convict labor for preparation of the grounds and the foundations, the erection of the said buildings, and for such other purposes in connection with the establishment of the said College as they may be able, such material and labor to be free of charge to said College: Provided, that the work required of the Penitentiary shall not interfere with any contracts upon which the Penitentiary may be engaged, and that the work by the Penitentiary shall be limited to two vears from date.
+SRC 5.
+That the Directors of the North Carolina State Penitentiary shall be required to furnish all brick and store requisite for the erection of the necessary buildings of the said College, and to furnish convict labor for preparation of the grounds and the foundations, the erection of the said buildings, and for such other purposes in connection with the establishment of the said College as they may be able, such material and labor to be free of charge to said College : Provided, that the work required of the Penitentiary shall not interfere with any contracts upon which the Penitentiary shall not interfere with any contracts upon which the Penitentiary shall not interfere with any contracts upon which the Penitentiary shall be interfered to wo years from date.